markjnkim/es_mod/02-css/content/lesson-1-gitflow.md

 ## Git Issues Create Feature Branches

 Now we could dive right in and get started on a new feature branch, but instead let's take a moment to introduce a service from GitHub called git issues.
-Git issue is a workflow process development tool that is often used with teams that will help organize and communicate the state of each task and who is responsible for its completion.
+Git issues are a workflow process development tool that is often used with teams that will help organize and communicate what needs to be done, when it needs to be done by, and who is responsible for its completion.
 This tool can prevent team members from forgetting to do important tasks, identify bottle necks, and prevent anyone from duplicating work.
 Now how it works is very simple.
 Let's go to our GitHub repo and select on the Issues tab.
 > ### Need to Recreate Student Repo for screen shot

 > **Possible Video Walkthrough** gif git